mysql/mysql-utilities/doc/man/mysqldbcompare.rst

 the following values with the :option:`--format` option:

 **GRID** (default)
-  Display output formatted like that of the mysql monitor in a grid or table layout.
+  Display output in grid or table format like that of the **mysql** monitor.

 **CSV**
   Display output in comma-separated values format.